justMaxim/wtr_scrypt/README.md

 how to run

-1. Download the latest release.
+1. Download the latest release   https://github.com/justMaxim/wtr_scrypt/releases/latest
 2. Download some profile and edit it coresponding to your requirements(wtr/profiles/...).
 3. Enter your login and password in file login.py(wtr/scrypt/login.py)!
 4. Run bashscrypt(wtr/scrypt/<bashscrypt_name>.sh) in the terminal.